2026 in 52 albums

 Ava Luna by Ava Luna

 Ava Luna is era-defining for me (which essentially means I listened to them in college).
 Electric Balloon felt like a revelation (though I would later learn it was basically a revival of no-wave in the style of James Chance and the Contortions).
-I remember being floored by "Billz", the first single off Infinite House, with its oscillations between crushing wall of noise and chill groove; urgent and virtuosic, driven by the truly important questions: "who's gonna pay my bills?" (also, gotta say, "Steve Polyester" is one of the best non-Pynchon Pynchon character out there).
+I remember being floored by "Billz", the first single off Infinite House, with its oscillations between crushing wall of noise and chill groove; urgent and virtuosic, driven by the truly important questions: "who's gonna pay my bills?" (also, gotta say, "Steve Polyester" is one of the best non-Pynchon Pynchon characters out there).
 I was lukewarm on Moon 2, I enjoyed it primarily in a second-order way, but it felt like it wasn't meant for me (maybe for someone with stronger ties to Devo and Talking Heads).
 I was bummed to hear in 2019 that we weren't gonna get any more Ava Luna, but Carlos Hernandez and Felicia Douglass continued to make music so it didn't feel over over (On Folly seemed very much a continuation of the Ava Luna storyline).
 Last week, getting a sudden urge to listen back to Moon 2 (maybe this time I'd "get it") I learned that Ava Luna came out with an album last year (!).
 On first listen I was, disappointed.
 It has none of the pent-up energy, the deep-cutting angst, less I-need-to-say-this-let-me-speak and more getting-older-and-throwing-up-the-hands.
 The album is a distillation of everything that makes Ava Luna unequaled composers and musicians, but I see parallels with the last Dirty Projectors project Songs of the Earth, in which composition becomes the sole vehicle for expression.
 Despite this, I listened through again, and then again, and again, and then it clicked: it's a damn fun album.
 That I think is the thread through everything they do.
 They're a group of super talented folks, getting together yet again to make music, building on their years-worth of experiences, and the product is, simply put, beautiful.
 The banter at the end of "My Walk" makes me smile every time I listen to it.

 Week 8 (2/15)